 Still, at least everyone noticed that the MacBook Air is out.
 You'd be forgiven for not realising that March 2020 saw a revamped Mac mini.
 Revamped is a generous word, really, since the sole thing that has changed is that the base model comes with double the storage it used to, while keeping the same price.

 That is significant, though.
 Previously it was impossible to recommend the Mac mini without cautioning people that they'd need to spend more than the base $799 to get a workable computer.
-Now you can just point them in the Mac mini's direction and forget about it.
+Back in March you could just point them in the Mac mini's direction and forget about it.
+By the end of the year, with an Apple Silicon M1-based Mac mini, you wouldn't point, you'd take people by the hand and lead them to the Buy button.

 Launching products in the time of coronavirus